-Background: John Green worked for 32 years at four independent boarding schools including Fessenden School, Western Reserve Academy, St. Paul's School, and Peddie School where he served as head of school for 12 years.
-At Fessenden, Western Reserve and St. Paul's, John played nearly every conceivable role in a residential school including teacher, coach, dormitory supervisor, department head, director of college counseling, director of admissions and dean of faculty before moving on to Peddie.
+Background: John Green worked for 32 years at a range of independent boarding schools including Fessenden School, Western Reserve Academy and St. Paul School where he served as a teacher, basketball coach, dormitory supervisor, history department chair, director of college counseling, director of Admissions, and dean of Faculty.

-In 2001, John was appointed to serve as head of school at Peddie School in Hightown, New Jersey and retired from there in 2013.
-During his twelve years of leadership Peddie, John conceived and executed two strategic plans that resulted in a new Science Center, History House, and Athletic Center, a 65% increase in the number of applicants and a 12% increase in selectivity, innovative programming including the establishment of sister-schools in Shanghai, China and New Delhi, India and played a part in the significant advancement of the financial foundation of the institution.
+In 2001, John was appointed to serve as head of school at Peddie School in Hightstown, New Jersey and retired from there in 2013.
+During his twelve years of leadership at Peddie, John conceived and executed two strategic plans that resulted in a new Science Center, History House, and Athletic Center, a 65% increase in the number of applicants and a 12% increase in selectivity.
+John was also responsible for establishing sister-schools in Shanghai, China and New Delhi, India and played a part in the significant advancement of the financial foundation of the institution.

 Post-Peddie, John was the Executive Director at The TEAK Fellowship, a ten-year non-profit enrichment program for New York City students from under-resourced communities that provides them with the academic training and support necessary to earn admission and funding to many of our Nation’s premier independent high schools, colleges, and universities.